emrecanduran/RFM-Analysis-Wonderful-Wines-Of-The-World/README.md

 The RFM model, which stands for Recency, Frequency, and Monetary Value, is a powerful customer segmentation technique commonly used in marketing and business analytics.

+Note: In general, RFM analysis does not require normality assumptions for the data.
+However, the data is highly skewed, I applied log transformation that can help to reduce the skewness and make the data more symmetrical.
+I thought this can lead to more accurate segmentation and better results.

 ## Dataset

 The dataset used for this project contains the following variables: